antonmi/job_reactor/README.markdown

 While all requests are processed in one thread you should avoid blocking reactor loop.
 So you should (and must) delegate intensive calculation to another process.

-__Use JobReactor to send the blocking calculations to another process__
+__Use JobReactor to send the blocking calculations to another process.__

-JobReactor keeps you in evented paradigm by allowing to register callback for the tasks wich will be trigerred when work is done.
+JobReactor keeps you in evented paradigm by allowing to register callback for the tasks which will be triggered when work is done.
-See simple examlple of using with AsyncSinatra [here][13].
+See simple example of using with AsyncSinatra [here][13].

 Quick start
 ===========